jdonckels/CA_Forest_Fire_CS423_Project3/README.md

-This code was created by Joshua Donckels and Michael Wolcott.
+This code was created by Team DonckelsWolcott: Joshua Donckels and Michael Wolcott.

+This is for CS423 at University of New Mexico project 3.

+It is meant to model a forest fire and how tree species evolve from that.
+It also implements multiple species evolving and firefighters.

 To run this program one must simply open it up in intellij or any other editor, and run it from there.